 - help you with mediation

 - represent you at the Employment Relations Authority or court.

 Get a lawyer

 You can find lawyers through the New Zealand Law Society.
 Choose one that has 'employment' as their area of practice.

 Mediation is free and private.
 Nothing said in mediation can be used later on if your problem goes to the Employment Relations Authority.

-If mediation hasn’t worked, you can bring your work problem to the Employment Relations Authority.
+If mediation hasn’t worked, you can bring your work problem to the ERA.

-If you’re unhappy with the Employment Relations Authority’s decision, you can ask the Employment Court to take your case.
+If you’re unhappy with the ERA’s decision, you can ask the Employment Court to take your case.
 You have to do that within 28 days of the decision.